daniellabrador/codecademy-js-factorial_feature/README.md

 # **Factorial Feature**

-The Factorial Feature program does something.
-This program is a [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript) project intended to enhance my skills on the use of JavaScript skills.
+The Factorial Feature program, a test-driven developed program, computes the factorial of a number.
+This program is a [Codecademy](https://www.codecademy.com/learn/learn-javascript-unit-testing) project intended to enhance my skills on the use of test-driven development with Mocha.

 ## Table of Contents